PierreQuentel/bihan/README.md

 application.run()
 ```

-then modules `menu` and `views` are registered, but not `datetime` because it
+then the _registered modules_ are the main module, plus modules `menu` and
-is in the standard library.
+`views` ; `datetime` is not registered because it is in the standard library.

 The name of a _registered module_ must be in the main script namespace.
 An
 import like `import scripts.views` doesn't register the module __views__ ; it